oracle/pgql-lang/pages/pgql-1.1-spec.md

 ### IS NULL and IS NOT NULL

-To test whether a value is null or not, one can use the `IS NULL` and `IS NOT NULL` constructs.
+To test whether a value exists or not, one can use the `IS NULL` and `IS NOT NULL` constructs.
 An example is as follows:

 ```sql
 SELECT n.name